brimdata/zed/docs/zq/language.md

 1((int64,string))
 "foo"((int64,string))
 ```
-The second technique is to merge fields of records, analagous to a spread
+The second technique is to merge fields of records, analogous to a spread
 expression.
 Here, the value sequence `{a:1}{b:"foo"}` may be
 fused into the single-type sequence:
 ```